FeerassE/Coding-Interview-Prep/DynammicProgramming.md

 ### Second Characteristic:
 Earlier choices affect later choices.
 Such as using one element now prevents the use of another element later.

+### *These two characteristics are not sufficient.
+There are more dp problems.

 ## Ways to Implement dp

 Top-down (Memoization and Recursion):